-Requests for the reissue of statements will only be considered if the qualification has been reviewed again since September 2016 and included on the new online database.
+Requests for the reissue of statements will only be considered if the programmes of study has been reviewed again in the last 12 months.
 A €2 posting charge applies.
 Bank charges may also be applicable.
-All other qualifications not recently reviewed will require to be verified anew and a new application will need to be submitted.
+All other programmes not recently reviewed will require to be verified anew and a new application will need to be submitted.

 MQRIC can be reached on Freephone 153 or [email protected] for further clarifications.